enkidevs/curriculum/Python/Core/the-sorted-built-in-function.md

 #  (bob, 55), (sam, 60)]
 ```

-*n/b The `__repr__` override is only there so that the `print` function outputs a reader-friendly result, as opposed to memory addresses of objects.*
+*N.B.
+The `__repr__` override is only there so that the `print` function outputs a reader-friendly result, as opposed to memory addresses of objects.*

 *Finally, there are some caveats it's good to be familiar with.* Some comparison mechanisms have changed in the jump from Python 2 to Python 3[2].
 Before Python 3, the sort function called during comparison is the built-in `__cmp__`.
 After Python 3, the documentation recommends that you pretend `__cmp__` does not exist, and the `__cmp__` special method is not supported.

 This means if you try to use `sorted` on a list of custom class objects where you have overridden the `__cmp__` function and rely on this for your sort, you might encounter `TypeError`s.
 However, for most cases, including the examples above, there is no difference in version 2 or 3.
 The details are beyond the scope of this lesson, but see the Learn More section for extra material.

 ---
 ## Practice